 Integrated Case Management provided personalized case management to single-parent Aid to Families with Dependent Children (AFDC) applicants and recipients to help them improve educational and vocational skills in preparation for securing a job.

 The demonstration also included a Traditional Case Management program and a comparison of the Traditional and Integrated Case Management programs.
-Integrated Case Management case managers worked with fewer cases than case managers in the Traditional Case Management program did and were therefore able to provide more intensive services.
+While participants in Integrated Case Management worked with a single case manager to improve their educational and vocational skills and determine their welfare eligibility and payment issuance, participants in Traditional Case Management worked with separate case managers for these services.
+Integrated Case Management case managers also worked with fewer cases than case managers in the Traditional Case Management program did and were therefore able to provide more personalized attention and careful monitoring.
 Case managers in the Traditional Case Management program had larger caseloads and did not monitor participation as closely.